Key Points of This Article:

 3 Common Categories of Social Security Disability Qualifying Conditions

 The social security disability lawyers at Rhoads & Rhoads have gathered a list of the most common categories and examples of conditions the Social Security Administration (SSA) may provide disability support for.
-A lawyer can also help you obtain the benefits needed and protect your rights to appeal in the chance of a denial.
+A lawyer can also help you obtain the benefits needed and protect your rights to appeal if your disability claim is denied.
 Your benefits will not be affected by working with an attorney.

 - Musculoskeletal System

 The largest category, representing 32.3% of disabled workers’ benefits, involves musculoskeletal system and connective tissue diseases.
-These disabilities involve damage to one’s nerves, muscles, tendons, or ligaments.
-The SSA reports theses common musculoskeletal system conditions that qualify most often for SSD.
+These disabilities involve damage to nerves, muscles, tendons, or ligaments.
+The SSA reports theses common musculoskeletal system conditions that most often automatically qualify for SSD.

 - Arthritis (Connective Tissue Disorder): Rheumatoid arthritis is a disorder of the immune system.
 For a person to qualify for benefits, they must experience significant limits on their ability to work.